How to Analyze a Chord Progression in a Song You Love

 Step 1: Write Out the Chords

-Find the chords for the song you want to analyse.
-Chord charts, tab sites, or ear training all work.
+Find the chords for the song you want to analyze.
+Chord charts, tab sites, or working it out by ear all do the job.
 For this guide we’ll use a simple example:

 C → Am → F → G